 The Municipal Sport Council (977 550 299) offers numerous facilities where residents and visitors alike can engage in a range of sports, including an indoor cycling track, indoor and outdoor pools, an outdoor track, gyms, a rugby field, a sauna and tennis and squash courts.

 Additionally, it offers a yearlong calendar of events intended to encourage participation in sport.
-Three events are already regulars in the city's sport agenda: the Bicicletada Popular (Citywide Bike Ride) held in May, the Mitja Marató (Mid-distance Marathon) held in November and the Sant Silvestre footrace held on the last day of the year.
+Three events are already regulars in the city's sport agenda: the Bicicletada Popular (Citywide Bike Ride) held in May, the Half marathon + 10k City of Tarragona - ‘Marbel Negueruela’ Memorial held in November and the Sant Silvestre footrace held on the last day of the year.

-One item which merits special mention is the announcement that Tarragona will hold the 18th Mediterranean Games in 2018.
-This will showcase Tarragona internationally as a city with over 2,000 years of sports history.
+One item which merits special mention was the announcement that Tarragona would hold the 18th Mediterranean Games in 2018.
+This has showcased Tarragona internationally as a city with over 2,000 years of sports history.